 • What is the best way for us to follow up?

-• How do you want to keep you accountable?
+• How do you want to keep yourself accountable?

-Now it is time to practice T.G.R.O.W Coaching yourself!
+Now it’s time to practice TGROW coaching yourself!
 Look at what you want to achieve for yourself.
-Find someone who is stuck with achieving a goal and get practising.
+Find someone who is stuck trying to achieve a goal and get practicing your new skills.

 Pam Featherstone